FroshTheFrog/prank_app/Intel Thermal Management/Intel Thermal Management/Videos/README.md

 **Note:** If your in the main directory right now, you can't just drag your videos into here.
-You either need to add them to your solution and specify that they be copied over or add them directly to the `/videos` folder where you are complying to.
+You either need to add them to your solution and specify that they be copied over or add them directly to the `/videos` folder where you are compiling to.